 The general risk factors set out under the heading Special Investment Considerations and Risks of the Prospectus apply to the Fund.

-In addition the further risk considerations in respect of FDI and Securities Financing Transactions Risks including Credit Risk, Counterparty Risk, Collateral Risk and Liquidity Risk; Settlement Risk, Convertible Bonds Risk, High Yield and Distressed Securities Risk, Interest Rate Risk and Sukuk Investment Risk are also applicable and investors' attention is drawn to the relevant information pertaining to these set out in the Prospectus.
+In addition, the FDI and Securities Financing Transactions Risks including Credit Risk and Counterparty Risk, Collateral Risk and Liquidity Risk, Settlement Risk, the Emerging Markets Risks, the Sustainable Finance Disclosures Risks and Specific Risks applicable to the Shariah Funds are also applicable and investors' attention is drawn to the relevant information pertaining to these as set out in the Prospectus.